 After applying the equity method to account for investments in associates, the Bank determines whether it is necessary to recognise any impairment loss with respect to its investments in associates.
 The Bank first determines whether there is any objective evidence that an investment in an associate is impaired.
 If such evidence exists, the Bank then tests the entire carrying amount of the investment for impairment, by comparing its recoverable amount, which is the higher of value in use and fair value less costs to sell, with its carrying amount.
 The recoverable amount of an investment in an associate is assessed for each associate, unless the associate does not generate cash inflows from continuing use that are largely independent of those from other assets of the Bank.
 The excess of the carrying amount over the recoverable amount is recognised in the Consolidated Statement of Comprehensive Income as an impairment loss.
-Impairment loss no longer apply.
+Impairment losses are subsequently reversed through the Consolidated Statement of Comprehensive Income if the reasons for the impairment loss no longer apply.